Kepi: Thailand

 Thai Police Cadet (RPCA) in study uniform with Kepi cap.

 Thai Police Cadet (RPCA) in study uniform with Kepi cap.

-In Thailand, the Royal Thai Police Cadet Academy (RPCA) has adopted the culture of wearing the Kepi cap of the Gendarmerie police since about 1902 CE onwards. the kepi cap has been used with the study uniform and casual attire of police cadets at the RPCA.
+In Thailand, the Royal Thai Police Cadet Academy (RPCA) has adopted the culture of wearing the Kepi cap of the Gendarmerie police since about 1902 onwards. the kepi cap has been used with the study uniform and casual attire of police cadets at the RPCA.